Primo Levi Center

-The Primo Levi center (fr:Centre Primo Levi) is a care center in Paris for people who are victims of torture and political violence in their country of origin and today refugees in France.
+The Primo Levi Center (in French: Centre Primo Levi) is a care center in Paris for people who are victims of torture and political violence in their country of origin and today refugees in France.
 These people are seen by doctors, psychologists and a physiotherapist.
 They can also receive the help of a social worker and a lawyer.

 The association also has a training center for the use of people who come into contact with these patients in the course of their work.

 Finally, the association tries to testify on the reception conditions and the need for care, in France, for victims of torture and political violence.

 The Primo Levi center received in 2004 the Human Rights Prize of the French Republic for its care center, in 2000 the Special Mention for its action with children and in 2013 the Women's Award of the Foundation RAJA for its action with women.